JMeneu/JMeneu/README.md

 ## 👋🏼 Hi there!

+Welcome to my repo!
+Here you'll find projects related to Machine Learning/ Computer vision/ Data Architectures and more!

+## 😄 About me...

 * 🎓 Recently graduate in Industrial Electronics[UPM].
 * 📈 Currently enrolled in a Masters in Big Data and Business Analytics [IE].
 * 🤓 Passionate for Data Pipelines, Cloud Computing and Machine Learning.